For using the igraph C library

 project files (.paj

 ) are not.
-These might be

-Only Pajek networks are supported, permutations, hierarchies, clusters and vectors are not.
+Only Pajek networks are supported; permutations, hierarchies, clusters and vectors are not.

-If there are attribute handlers installed,
+If an attribute handler is installed,

 igraph also reads the vertex and edge attributes